chrisrycx/chrisrycx.github.io/content/nmwdi-sensorthings-api.md

 The types of data accessible via NM Water Data range from climate, to groundwater, to water quality.
 Much of the data is provided by State and Federal agencies like the NM State Engineer and the USGS, but there are also partnerships with various non-profits.
 In some cases, the data is available for direct download or there is a link to the data provider's website.
 Importantly, a subset of the data can be accessed programmatically via a **“Sensor Things” [API](#whatsanapi)**.

 A SensorThings API follows a standardized approach to designing an API (described further below), and provides a powerful means for quickly accessing and manipulating data.
 However, I get the impression the SensorThings standard is not yet widely implemented, and it took some time for me to understand how it works.
-In this blog post I describe what the SensorThings API is, how it works, and how I utilized NMWDI's SensorThings API to create an app ([http://apps.crceanalytics.com/sensorthingsdemo](http://apps.crceanalytics.com/sensorthingsdemo)) that displays NM groundwater data.
+In this blog post I describe what the SensorThings API is, how it works, and how I utilized NMWDI's SensorThings API to create an app http://apps.crceanalytics.com/sensorthingsdemo (sorry, no longer active) that displays NM groundwater data.

 ### What is an API?